JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

     - **secondary** (optional): when true, the tool window button will be shown on the lower part of the tool window bar.
 Default value is false.
     - **factoryClass** (required): specifies the Java class implementing the ToolWindowFactory interface (see Step 1).
     - **icon** (optional): specifies path to the icon that identifies the tool window, if any.
-    - **conditionClass** (optional): specifies a Java class that implements the [`Condition`](upsource:///platform/util-rt/src/com/intellij/openapi/util/Condition.java) interface.
-Using this class, you can define conditions to be met to display tool window button.
-In the Condition class, you should override the value method: if this method returns false, the tool window button is not displayed on tool window bar.

 To clarify the above procedure, consider the following fragment of the `plugin.xml` file: